superstarlifter/doc/docs/how_to/accessing_table_reporting.md

 * **Report Administration:** Save and delete reports from the collection
 * **Category Fields:** Add, drop, and reorder character fields to set the report hierarchy
-* **Numeric Fields:** Numeric fields which are grouped according to the report setup
+* **Numeric Fields:** Add, drop, and reorder numeric fields which are pivoted according to the report setup
 * **Date Rollup:** Date field and frequency for the numeric field rollup
 * **Column Options:** Additional options to add or edit columns
 * **Row Options:** Additional options to add or edit rows